RonnyDo/nparallel/README.md

 The following things happen under the hood when running ```nparallel nmap -v --top-ports 100 -oX results.xml -iL targets.txt```:

 1. Resolve all entries of ```targets.txt``` into single hosts.
 IP addresses, URLs and CIDR notation (e.g. 172.1.2.0/24) are supported.
-2. Check which hosts haven't been scanned by the provided nmap argument set yet, by checking the ```.cache/<nmap_cmd_id>``` directory.
-Each nmap argument set has a different id ("nmap_cmd_id").
+2. Check which hosts haven't been scanned by the provided nmap argument set yet, by checking the ```.cache/<cmd_id>``` directory.
+Each nmap argument set has a different id ("cmd_id").
 The argument order doesn't matter.
 If the argument set changes, nparallel runs a new scan.
    Changing only the arguments listed ```nparallel nmap -h``` but keep the other nmap arguments untouched, does not lead to a new scan.
 3. Start parallel nmap scans of all unfinished scans.
 Each scan/thread scans exactly one host.
 4. Wait until all scans have finished.